I tried the three most popular cheap fitness trackers on Amazon: here is my honest opinion

 Stats: TFT LCD colour screen, 210 mAh Li battery, charging time – 3 hours

 The Letscom Smart Watch ID205L is a Fitbit Versa 3-esque fitness watch that comes in an Apple Watch-like box.
-It's the best looking of these bands, although it feels cheap on your wrist – very plasticky – and is far from being competent at what it does.
+It's the best looking of the tested fitness trackers, although it does feel cheap on your wrist – very plasticky – and is far from being the most competent fitness band I've ever tried.

-On the positive side, the Letscom Smart Watch ID205L has a functioning touchscreen that's pretty bright and not too laggy.
+On the positive side, the Letscom Smart Watch ID205L has a functioning and bright touchscreen that's not too laggy either: good start.
 The actual display is a lot smaller than the watch face – bezel lovers will be in heaven – but not so small that you can't work out what's going on.
+You can kind-of make out the edges of the display on the picture above.

-The button on the side of the watch looks like an Apple Watch-style crown but it's actually just a button: it can't be turned, only pressed.
-Since the device is touch screen, it's not likely you will use it much anyway.
-The strap is soft but doesn't radiate quality, which is not surprising, given the low price point.
+The button on the side of the watch looks like an Apple Watch-style crown but it's actually just a button: it can only be pressed, not turned.
+Since this a touch-enabled device, it's not likely you will use the button too much so it's not a great loss.
+The strap is soft but doesn't radiate quality, which is not surprising, given the low price point: some (a lot of) corners were obviously cut.

 The heart rate sensor at the back of the Letscom Smart Watch ID205L is the same as the ones on the fitness bands below but rotated 90 degrees.
 Heart rate average was not terribly off during runs although it just showed me a flat 90 bpm when doing strength workouts.
 It's cool that this watch has multiple smart modes, but it's not much use if the sensor doesn't work in some of them.

-GPS takes a while to connect and, naturally, drains the battery more.
+The Letscom Smart Watch ID205L has connected GPS and it takes a while for the fitness tracker to connect to the phone and, naturally, drains the battery more.
 General accuracy for distance and speed isn't terrible, but the VeryFitPro app – see below – is not the greatest when it comes to analysing your runs.
 There are a few activity summary widgets available on the watch including steps taken, calories burned and distance travelled.

 The battery life is not bad.
 I wasn't using the watch excessively but I didn't usually have to charge it more than once a week.
 If you use the GPS or keep the screen on often it falls off, however.